 If a student obtains a loan to pay for any educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund.
+If the student receives federal student financial aid funds, the student is entitled to a refund of the money not paid from federal financial aid funds.
 Since Weimar Institute has not achieved status as an accredited institution of higher education, students at Weimar Institute are not eligible for student Federal financial aid loans.